-In 1917 the British Army and the Arab Legion entered Palestine, welcomed by the Palestinians, many of who had joined the Arab forces to fight with Britain, in return for fulfilling their part of the McMahon agreement, the Palestinians pressed for their independence.
-However, in London Britain switches support to the Zionists, and in the Balfour Declaration (a letter from Foreign Secretary Lord Balfour to Zionist leader Lord Rothschild) Britain pledged to use "its best endeavours to facilitate the establishment of a national home for the Jewish people in Palestine."
-Then the population of Palestine was 700,000, of which 574,000 were Muslims, 70,000 Christians, and 56,000 Jews.18
+Furthermore, the Ottomans lost Damascus in 30 September 1918 again to many of who had joined the Arab Legion entered Palestine, welcomed by the many of who had joined the Arab forces to fight with Britain, in return for their part of the McMahon agreement, the Palestinians pressed for their However, in London Britain switches support to the Zionists, and in the Declaration (a letter from Foreign Secretary Lord Balfour to Zionist leader Lord Britain pledged to use "its best endeavours to facilitate the establishment of a home for the Jewish people in Palestine."
+Then the population of Palestine was of which 574,000 were Muslims, 70,000 Christians, and 56,000 Jews.
+18